mattpe/wtmp/docs/01-javascript-basics.md

 ### Task 4 - Dummy lunch menu 2

 1. Continue the previous task (3)
-1. Create a new branch called _week1-task3_ and checkout it (`git checkout -b week1-task3`)
+1. Create a new branch called _week1-task4_ and checkout it (`git checkout -b week1-task4`)
-1. Replace harcoded menu arrays with a static json file
+1. Replace hardcoded menu arrays with a static json file
     - copy [this json file](https://github.com/mattpe/wtmp/blob/master/assets/sodexo-day-example.json) into your project folder
     - use import syntax for loading the json data: